 Having an accurate drill press at your disposal is one of the key advantages that fine woodworkers have over carpenters and other craftsmen who must carry tools to the job site.
-Not only can the drill press fashion large, clean holes more efficiently, safely and with far less physical effort than a power drill or a cordless drill, but the drill press can excel at other useful tasks, such as boring long spindle holes or serving as a spindle sander for sanding curved cuts created with a jigsaw or a band saw.
+Not only can the drill press fashion large, clean holes more efficiently, safely, and with far less physical effort than a drill, but the drill press also excels at other useful tasks, such as boring long spindle holes or serving as a spindle sander for sanding curved cuts created with a jigsaw or a band saw.

-What Is a Drill Press Chuck?
+How a Drill Press Chuck Works

 The chuck of the drill press is typically a three-jawed clamp that tightens evenly and securely around the shank of a drill bit.
 Most drill press chucks are at least 1/2-inch in size (the chuck size indicates the maximum diameter of the shank it will accept), and many are 3/4 inch.
 The chuck is tightened by a geared wrench, called a chuck key.
 To install a bit, you merely insert the shank of a bit into the chuck and hand-tighten the collar until the jaws evenly and securely hold the bit, then insert the tip of the chuck key into one of the holes on the chuck above the collar, aligning the gears on the key with the gears on the chuck.
 Rotate the chuck key clockwise to tighten the chuck, or counter-clockwise to loosen the chuck's grip on the bit.

 TIP: When using an air nozzle to blow out any loose particles, wear a pair of safety glasses to protect your eyes from any flying debris.

 Next, look for a large vertical slot within the shaft of the quill.
-Some drill presses are equipped with such a slot, into which a chuck removal key can be inserted.
-A tap on the end of the removal key with a mallet will knock the chuck out of the quill spindle.
+If you find this slot, insert a chuck removal key and tap the end with a mallet to knock the chuck out of the quill spindle.

-If your chuck does not have a removal key and corresponding slot, raise the quill until the top edge of the chuck collar is about 1/2-inch below the drill housing, and tighten the quill lock to secure the quill.
+If your chuck does not have a removal key and corresponding slot, then raise the quill until the top edge of the chuck collar is about 1/2-inch below the drill housing, and tighten the quill lock to secure the quill.
 Then, slide the mouth of a large open-end wrench over the quill spindle just above the chuck collar.
 Push up firmly on the large wrench to pry the chuck out of the quill spindle.

 With the chuck removed, wipe down the tapered shaft of the chuck with a dry, lint-free cloth.
 Then blow out the opening at the bottom of the quill spindle with compressed air to remove any grime or sawdust.

-Replacing the Chuck
+Install the Chuck

 Next, slide the tapered chuck shank into the quill spindle.
 Rotate the chuck slightly by hand until the square head at the top of the shank fits into the receptacle within the quill spindle.
 Retract the jaws fully, and smack the bottom of the chuck one time firmly with a mallet to seat the shank of the chuck into the quill spindle.

-Rotate the chuck collar to check the operation of the chuck, then plug in the motor and insert a drill bit into the chuck to make a couple of test bores to ensure that the reinstalled chuck is functioning properly.
+Rotate the chuck collar to check the operation of the chuck, then plug in the motor and insert a drill bit into the chuck and make a couple of test bores to ensure that the reinstalled chuck is functioning properly.